-For example, some - like Yogananda - say the Bible teaches reincarnation, and others - many Bible scholars - do not:
+For example, some say the Bible teaches reincarnation, and others - many Bible scholars - do not:

 There is a difference between interpreting a saying fairly - as unbiased as possible -, and reading things into a saying.
-Yogananda was prone to the latter approach, which we probably should know is unreliable.
-Further, in Yogananda's society, the reincarnation faith is different from that of several gospels passages, but see if various pieces of implanted Yogananda faith are fairy based.
-The contexts often tell things too, and many Bible scholars tell a lot of the contexts.
-There is good reason to trust good scholars above a faith-bully who gets a following.
+The context (setting) often tells a lot, and Bible scholars may tell a lot of the contexts.
+Trust good scholars above any sectarian faith-bully working a following.

 Some find life illusory and others find such doctrine unfit

 A great partner may not be illusory.
 What works well may not be either.
 But compare a kriya-guru's: "All is illusory.
 There is no doubt about this.
 People are mad . . ."
 [Lahiri Mahasaya, Abadhuta Gita, 2:7] You may sense this teaching is of strange worth at the very best.
 He was married with children and taught kriya yoga.
 How could he do it if all were illusory and mad?
 He might not have thought of that.